For some children on the autistic spectrum, music's clearly defined rules can improve social ability better than any standard treatment.

 "He never used to do that," said Tippy.
 "We're rewiring these kids brains so they begin to pay attention to the notion of relationships."

 Individuals with ASD often find it challenging to maneuver social situations.
 That's because they tend to focus on details, which restricts their ability to understand implicit social cues, said Andrew Gerber, an assistant professor of clinical psychiatry in the Division of Child and Adolescent Psychiatry at Columbia Medical Center.
 That explains why music is often more appealing: the rules are better defined.
 "One of the real advantages of using music for a kid with autism is that it's a chance to be able to teach him rules that are knowable," said Gerber.
 "They can feel like they've mastered something.
 It makes sense to them."

-"It's his favorite thing in the whole wide world," said Weiner, who recently noticed her son listening to the sultry rhythm of Bob Dylan and Jerry Joseph.
+"It's his favorite thing in the whole wide world," said Julie, who recently noticed her son listening to the sultry rhythm of Bob Dylan and Jerry Joseph.
 "Thank God!" she added.
 "It's better than Chris Brown."

-For his 13th birthday, Weiner bought him a bright blue drum set.
+For his 13th birthday, she bought him a bright blue drum set.
 Along the wall, five other drums are lined up -- two tablas, an Indian hand drum, a children's one made of plastic and two African cylindrical drums.
 A guitar lay on a side-table, unnoticed.

 Seated on an ottoman, two brushes in one hand and a drumstick in the other, Jeremy began to play.
 As he drummed a beat, Julie danced, waving her arms and stomping her feet to his rhythm.